BrunoRB/crypto-tracker/README.md

 `MONEEDA_TOKEN=[full_token] npm run dev`

-The app will be available at the `http://localhost:8081` address.
+The app will the available at the `http://localhost:8081` address.

 example: